Q. Where do I get school uniforms?

 8th Grade 80 minutes

-Q. What standardized testing methods does St. Paul’s School and the Diocese of Orlando use?
+Q. What standardized testing methods does St. Paul Catholic School and the Diocese of Orlando use?

-A. For Grades 2-8, St Paul’s Catholic School uses the Iowa Test of Basic Skills (ITBS) assessments.
-These scores are intended to be used for curriculum planning and decisions on a student’s individual programming.
+A. For Grades 2-8, St Paul’s Catholic School uses the Terra Nova assessments.
+These scores are intended to be used for overall curriculum planning and decisions.
 Our school finds these results very important and we are proud of the fine job that our students do.
-The Diocese of Orlando does not post scores by individual school but rather by the county.
+The Diocese of Orlando does not post scores by individual school.

 Q. Do parents have the ability to get information on their child’s work so they can follow along and keep up with what they are working on and how they are doing?

-A. Parents can view this online grading information through Rediker (Plus Portal) our online web system.
-Parents are given username and passwords information at the beginning of the school year.
+A. Parents can view the online grading information system through RenWeb.
+Parents are given login information at the beginning of the school year.

 Q. What sports and activities are available?